david-chambers/arcgis-sdks/JavaScript/fs-viewer/readme.md

 ##About
 This sample demonstrates how to use the OAuth2 authentication pattern to view all services that you own and add them to a web map.
 It extends the pattern demonstarated in the <a href="https://developers.arcgis.com/javascript/jssamples/portal_oauth_popup.html">OAuth Popup</a> sample to demonstrate how you could authenticate a user and query for feature services that they own.
-After all feature services are added to a dropdown list and the user can select feature services to add to the map.
+After, all feature services are added to a dropdown list and the user can select feature services to add to the map.

 ##How it works
 First get the app id that the user enters into a text box and set it as the appId property of the OAuthInfo object